radnerus/git-init-using-sh-nodejs/README.md

-Basic setup of projects using Shell scripting and NodeJS
+Basic folder and git setup of projects using Shell scripting and NodeJS